acmoles/portfolio/portfolio/projects/play.md

   What if learning to code with turtle graphics could be an immersive spatial experience?
 </p>

-Continuing my investigation into whether emerging interfaces can make digital technology more intuitive for children.
+I'm continuing my investigation into whether emerging interfaces can make digital technology more intuitive for children.
 I envision an experience where users write code with a keyboard in a web-based editor and hit play.
-It's then sent via http to a paired AR device like a phone or HMD where the results are visualised in world-space. _This is a work in progress._
+It's then sent via http to a paired AR device like a phone or HMD where the results are visualised in world-space.
+Taking advantage of the 3D context, there is a new turtle command `Dive()` for rotating the drawing plane. _This is a work in progress._

 </template>